 Section C: Columns 14 through 16 are to be completed only if the reserves in Column 15 (VM-A, VM-C, and VM-V Reserve) are calculated according to the requirements of Section VM-22 of the Valuation Manual.

+Column 1 – Pre-Tax Interest Maintenance Reserve (PIMR)

+Report the Pre-Tax Interest Maintenance Reserve for each product type.

-Column 1, 8 & 14 – Cash Surrender Value
+Column 2, 10 & 16 – Cash Surrender Value

 Report the Post-Reinsurance-Ceded and Pre-Reinsurance-Ceded Cash Surrender Value for each product type.
 The CSV is defined in VM-01 of the Valuation Manual.